Chery Arrizo 5 Plus: Arrizo 5 Plus

 The Arrizo 5 Plus is the facelift model of the GX.
 The Arrizo 5 Plus was introduced in 2021 in two different variants, namely Xiao Ai and Ozawa.
 The two different variants features different front face designs while the two variants have exactly the same design on the side view, rear, and interior.
 This car in the Iranian market is called Fownix Arrizo 6 Pro, and in Brazilian market is called Chery Arrizo 6 Pro.

 Powertrain

 The engine for the Arrizo 5 Plus is a SQRE4G15C 1.5-litre naturally aspirated petrol engine and a SQRE4T15C 1.5-litre petrol turbo engine developing 156 hp., paired with either a 5 speed manual or simulated 9 speed CVT.

 Arrizo 5 GT

 Based on the Arrizo 5 Plus, a performance variant called the Arrizo 5 GT was launched in September 2022 and is equipped with the Kunpeng SQRF4J16 1.6-litre four-cylinder turbocharged engine, with a maximum power of 197 Ps at 5500 rpm and torque of 290Nm at 2000-4000 rpm.
 The Arrizo 5 GT will be equipped with a 7-speed wet dual-clutch transmission.
-Acceleration from 0 to 100km/h takes 6 seconds.
+Acceleration from 0 to 100 km/h takes 6 seconds.